WHY 18

 Sruli Fruchter

-Sruli Fruchter is pursuing semikha at RIETS while working as a project manager for 18Forty and Dryve Marketing.
+Sruli Fruchter is pursuing semikha at RIETS while working for 18Forty and Dryve Marketing.
 He studied international and global affairs at Yeshiva University, where he was the 100th editor in chief of The Commentator.
 When not reading, writing, or tweeting about Rav Kook, Sruli enjoys adding books and articles to his ever-growing reading list.
 While his work has appeared in outlets like The Commentator and 18Forty, the New York Times is still a holdout.

 Cody Fitzpatrick